 If you have never blogged before, the LinkedIn publishing platform gives you an extremely easy way to share your story with the world.
 You don’t have to worry about signing up on another blogging platform or dealing with complex issues like launching your own website.
 Furthermore, the process of publishing is extremely intuitive and easy to understand.
 In other words, if you are a professional looking for a blogging outlet to enhance your personal brand there is no excuse NOT to use the LinkedIn publishing platform.

-If you’re a business, there’s good news as well: LinkedIn recently announced that you can now publish articles on your Company Page as well following the same process.
+If you’re a business, there’s good news as well: LinkedIn also allows you to publish articles on your Company Page following the same process.
 This way, there’s an even better link between your brand and your blog content.
 In addition, this feature gives your company an opportunity to showcase a key employee by crediting them as post writers.

 Let’s take a deep dive into LinkedIn article publishing.